CodeYourFuture/Module-Data-Flows/Sprint-1/destructuring/exercise-1/readme.md

 # Exercise

-- What is the syntax to destructure the object `personOne` in exercise.js?
+- What is the syntax to destructure the object `personOne` in exercise.js?  const { name, age, favouriteFood } = personOne;
 - Update the parameter of the function `introduceYourself` to use destructuring on the object that gets passed in.